GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

      linkage conflict.

 - **Linkage classpath**: a list of jar files which the static linkage check runs against.
-For a Maven project, a linkage classpath corresponds to the project's class files and the transitive dependencies induced by the direct dependencies in the project's pom.xml file.
+For a Maven project, a linkage classpath consists of the project's class files and the transitive dependencies induced by the direct dependencies in the project's pom.xml file.